SoftUni-Internal/interactive-content/EN/05-Debugging-Techniques/01-IntelliJ -IDEA-Debugger.md

 ## Options and Settings

 - IntelliJ offers quite a few knobs and tweaks in the debugging experience
-- Options and settings is available via Settings/Preferences ->
+- Options and settings are available via Settings/Preferences ->

     Build, Execution and Deployment (Ctrl + Alt + S):